JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/PARKING.md

 # Parking for CoderDojo Ponce Springs at Ponce Springs Lofts

-With so many people signed up, parking may become an issue.
+With so many peop  ale signed up, parking may become an issue.

 * We're in the bottom floor of the Ponce Springs building at 620 Glen Iris Drive, at the corner of Glen Iris and North Avenue, near Ponce City Market (gigantic old City Hall East / Sears building) and directly across the